paragkatkar/katacoda-scenarios-1/understanding-java-rmi/step03.md

+## Objective
+The objective of this lesson is to demontrate how to compile the Java code for RMI server.

 We need to compile the `.java` file that defines the server that contains the remote method, `echo(String message)`that will be invoked by the remote client.

+## Steps

+**Step 1:** Compile the code fir the RMI server

-Click the following command to execute the compilation in the Katacoda interactive terminal.
+Click the following command to execute the compilation of the RMI server code in the Katacoda interactive terminal.

 `javac MyServer.java`{{execute}}